shanecav/easywpeasy/README.md

 If you want to remove or add any, just edit the composer.json before you run `composer install`.

 Because of the weird/inconsistent way the WordPress plugin repository does versioning, you'll probably have to update some of these from within the WordPress dashboard.

+## Included theme

+I've included [my fork of the Roots theme](https://github.com/shanecav/roots) as a requirement in composer.json.
+If you don't want to use it, you can ignore it, delete it, or remove it from composer.json before running `composer install`.